 It is better if you avoid using any skincare products that contain retinol two weeks prior to the treatment.

 What Are the Different Types of Lasers Used In the Treatment for Pimples and Pimple Scars?

-Phototherapy, which includes both UVA, UVB and blue-red light is known to have beneficial effects on acne or pimples.
+Phototherapy, which includes both UVA, UVB, and blue-red light, is known to have beneficial effects on acne or pimples.
 Some of the lasers have also been found to be effective in reducing active acne.
-Active acne means an acne which is red or has pus.
+Active acne means acne which is red or has pus.
 The laser is also useful in improving acne scars.
-The use of carbon dioxide laser and Er: YAG lasers (erbium-doped yttrium aluminium garnet) for treating acne scars are well known.
+The use of carbon dioxide lasers and Er: YAG lasers (erbium-doped yttrium aluminum garnet) for treating acne scars are well known.
 Other lasers which are found to be useful are flashlamp-pumped pulsed dye laser and diode laser.

 CO2 Laser 10600 nm and Er: YAG Laser:

-These are resurfacing laser, and they induce rejuvenating skin changes through open epidermal and dermal wounding on ablating the skin surface.
+These are resurfacing lasers, and they induce rejuvenating skin changes through open epidermal and dermal wounding on ablating the skin surface.

 Flashlamp-Pumped Pulsed Dye Laser 585 nm:

-PDL lasers are found to be useful in inflammatory acne lesions, in this, laser beam rapidly moves across the face for 15 minutes, it causes a non-lethal healing by its selective action on the superficial vasculature in the upper dermis, and this is believed to act on inflammatory lesions of acne vulgaris and acne rosacea.
+PDL lasers are found to be useful in inflammatory acne lesions.
+In this, laser beam rapidly moves across the face for 15 minutes, it causes non-lethal healing by its selective action on the superficial vasculature in the upper dermis, and this is believed to act on inflammatory lesions of acne vulgaris and acne rosacea.
 The nonablative lower fluence also induces stimulation of cutaneous procollagen through altered local cellular metabolism and results in improvement of acne scars.